RECENT MUSINGS ON JOURNALISM…

 I say 'try' deliberately, as this kind of work is hard.
 Being objective as a reporter is not a state of perfection like sainthood.
 It is a discipline.
 Like so many important skills, it takes constant practice and can always be improved.
 But at its best it means that the passion and power of what is produced is driven by the facts we uncover, not by the personal views we hold.

 After all, we expect scientists to examine the evidence on issues like climate change or cancer research, and reach conclusions based on rigorous and professional judgements rather than their opinions or their hunches.
 We expect a similar objectivity from our judicial system, from our police and from many other professionals who serve the public.
 I haven't heard too many calls for us to accept, for example, that judges will always have their own views on matters and so they might as well just decide cases based on their own opinions rather than the evidence.
 We know they are fallible human beings like the rest of us, but we ask them to do their best to set their views aside and do their job.

 We should ask no less of reporters.
 It is difficult and we should continue to expect failures along the way.
 But in this information rich, connected world, it has never been more important.
 We are assailed on all sides by information presented to us by those with hidden agendas, causes to push and products to sell.
 To wade into the ocean of digital information these days is to feel manipulated, pressured and overwhelmed by 'facts' that have been twisted and misrepresented to suit someone else's opinion.
 What we need are at least some people who are trying to cut through the manipulation and the spin and let the facts do the talking.

-Thoughts on journalism:
+Further thoughts on journalism: